 Tackling London's housing crisis

-The Mayor has launched his Draft London Housing Strategy.
-It sets out his plans to tackle the capital’s housing crisis and to provide all Londoners with a decent and affordable home.
+The London Housing Strategy sets out the Mayor's plans to tackle the capital's housing crisis and his vision to provide all Londoners with a good quality home they can afford.

 The housing crisis is the greatest challenge facing London today, and tackling it is one of the Mayor's biggest priorities.